-NDCTE will continue to be involved in the Joint Boards/ESSA Planning Committee and ESSA Implementation Committee, a joint effort of the North Dakota University System; the Department of Career and Technical Education; the Department of Public Instruction; and the Education Standards and Practices Board.
-Participation in the Joint Board has strengthened CTE's role in alignment and integration of academic standards.
+NDCTE will continue to be involved in the Joint Boards/P-20 Educational Taskforce, a joint effort of the North Dakota University System; the Department of Career and Technical Education; the Department of Public Instruction; and the Education Standards and Practices Board.
+Participation in P-20 has strengthened CTE's role in alignment and integration of academic standards.